kubernetes/website/docs/concepts/workloads/pods/disruptions.md

 highly availabile applications, and thus need to understand what types of Disruptions can happen to Pods.

-It is also for Cluster Administrators will want to perform automated cluster actions, like upgrades and cluster autoscaling.
+It is also for Cluster Administrators who want to perform automated cluster actions, like upgrades and cluster autoscaling.

 {% endcapture %}